FZ-HANNOU/Omega-X/README.md

 # Omega-X Ontology Repository

 Welcome to the Omega-X Ontology repository!
+The repository hosts the two versions of the CSDM (Common Semantic Data Model) 1.0 and 1.1.
+Latest version published on May 2025.

 ## Repository Structure

-The repository structure is built to fit multi-level modular ontologies.
+The repository structure is built to fit multi-level modular ontologies, following the ACIMOV ontology developement methodology.
 It hosts also relevant alignements to external resources (ontologies/standards).

 The tooling section includes automation scripts for various tasks: ontology building, documentation release, semantic validation, data semantization...

-The omega-X ontology is defined by two modules: a core ontology for Events and Time Series (ETS) and a domain ontology for Energy Data Set (EDS).
+The omega-X ontology is defined by twelve modules: a top_level ontology for Events and Time Series (ETS), 7 domain ontolog modulesy for Energy domaines, and 4 Use case family ontology modules.

 ```
 📂 Omega-X Ontology